 Boondock Shrimp and Green Beans With Rice Noodles

-The basics for this dish came from my baking buddy Joanne Hofmann Sexeny, whom I met during a tour of Christopher Kimball’s Milk Street when it was a shiny new enterprise.
+The basics for Boondock Shrimp with Green Beans came from my baking buddy Joanne Hofmann Sexeny, whom I met during a tour of Christopher Kimball’s Milk Street when it was a shiny new enterprise.
 Joanne has the distinction of being an America’s Test Kitchen (ATK) recipe tester, and she authorized me to critique a shrimp and green bean stir-fry recipe under development for Cook’s Country Magazine.
 I gave it a positive review, while noting a few recipe errors.
 The mistakes were hard to spot and I wondered if ATK had planted them to test their readers.
-Now four years have passed, and while I haven’t seen the final version, I assume they fixed the errors.
-Meanwhile, we’ve…
+Now four years have passed, and while I haven’t seen the final version, I assume they fixed the…

 Red Lentil Soup with Indian Spices